 You did not provide enough information?
 Gather more documents.
 You did not provide accurate financial information?
 Be more logical and deliberate in your breakdown.
 You did not show ties to your home country?
 Any of these issues can be why you were denied visas.

 Detail your work history and your local commitments: a steady job, family commitments, projects, etc. Be more grounded in your home country.
 Show you have responsibilities that will surely bring you back home like a job, investments, etc. Show gradual and consistent savings, not just a one-time deposit in your bank account.
 Many people go borrowing money to appear buoyant enough to afford a trip.
-That can be detected from your income and banking history.
+That can be detected from your income and banking history and the visa application denied.

 Preferably, travel to many other countries before you reapply for a visa that you have been denied in the past, to show travel frequency.
 Start with neighbouring countries that do not require a visa or where visa on arrival is not a big deal.
 West Africans can travel to ECOWAS countries, for example.
 Never stay longer than 10-14 days each trip.
 Look for countries that have a fair arrangement with yours.